About The Home Society

 2020-2021 – Home Society assisted St. Joseph’s Healthcare Foundation and Hamilton Health Sciences Foundation in purchasing equipment and delivering services to vulnerable seniors during the Covid-19 Pandemic.

-2019 – The St. Elizabeth Home Society donated over $1 million to charities which help and support the elderly in Hamilton and Toronto.
+2019 – Home Society donated over $1 million to local charities that helped and supported the elderly in Hamilton and Toronto.

 “What would it take to receive more today than I ever imagined?”